syncfusion/blazor-docs/src/navigations/tabs/animations.md

----
-title: "Animations"
-component: "Tabs"
-description: "This example demonstrates how to set custom animation for both previous and next actions on Blazor Tabs component when the tab select."
----

 # Animations

 The Tabs component supports custom animations for both previous and next actions from the provided animation option of `Animation` library.
 The animation property also allows you to set `Easing`, `Duration` and various other effects.